Almadén: Convict labor

 After the Fuggers failed to meet production quotas in 1566, the King of Spain agreed to send 30 prisoners to serve their sentences as laborers at Almadén.
 The first group of forzados arrived at Almadén at the end of February 1566.
 The number was increased to 40 in 1583.
-The prisoners, known as forzados, were selected out of criminals waiting for transport to the galleys in the jail of Toledo.
+The prisoners, known as forzados, were selected from criminals waiting for transport to the galleys in the jail of Toledo.
 Those selected usually had limited sentences and good physical abilities.
 Murderers and capital criminals were rarely selected, as the galleys were considered a far harsher punishment than the mines of Almadén.

 Daily life

 A steady run of complaints to the king in the 1580s led to an investigation of convict living conditions at Almadén in 1593.
-The investigation was conducted by royal commissioner and famous author Mateo Alemán and was based largely on convict interviews.
+The investigation was conducted by royal commissioner and author Mateo Alemán and was based largely on convict interviews.

 The mine at Almadén provided forzados with acceptable living conditions.
 Each convict received daily rations of meat, bread, wine.
 Each year, a forzado was issued a doublet, one pair of breeches, stockings, two shirts, one pair of shoes, and a hood.
 Medical care was available at the infirmary, and the mine even housed its own apothecary.

 Despite these positive offerings, the danger of death or sickness from mercury poisoning was always present.
 Twenty-four percent of convicts at Almadén between 1566 and 1593 died before their release dates, most often because of mercury poisoning.
 Nearly all prisoners experienced discomfort due to mercury exposure.
 Common symptoms included severe pains in any part of the body, trembling limbs, and loss of sanity.
 Most of the men at the furnaces died from poisoning.

 Forzados were also forced to bail water out of the mines.
 These men escaped the dangers of mercury exposure but suffered exhaustion on a daily basis.
 A group of four men had to bail out 300 buckets of water without rest.
 Those that could not meet this quota were whipped.
 Sick prisoners were not exempt from this practice.

 Death was common, and the convicts wished to provide a proper burial for each of the men that died at the mine.
 A religious confraternity was formed, conducted by a prior who was administrator of the mine for the Fuggers.
 The prior also chose devout convicts to serve as officials.
 Mass was held on Sundays and feast days, and non-attendance was punishable by fine.